will-rowe/groot/docs/using-groot.md

 Some more flags that can be used:

 - `--lowCov`: overrides `c` option and will report ARGs which may not be covered at the 5'/3' ends
-- `--plotCov`: outputs coverage plot for each ARG reported